gu-lseg/intro-to-programming/source/introduction.rst

 Object oriented programming
 ===========================

 Our world contains objects and we use language to refer to them.
-Similarly programming involves creating and manipulating objects in an environment.
+Similarly object oriented programming involves creating and manipulating objects in an environment.

-We systematically show that the inuitive syntax that python offers always reduces to a single type of operation: objects calling methods on each other.
+We show that the inuitive syntax that python offers systematically reduces to a single type of operation: objects calling methods on each other.

 For example::